coleifer/peewee/docs/peewee/example.rst

 Diving into the code
 --------------------

-For simplicity all example code is contained within a single module, ``examples/twitter/app.py``.
+For simplicity, all example code is contained within a single module, ``examples/twitter/app.py``.
 For a guide on structuring larger Flask apps with peewee, check out `Structuring Flask Apps
 <http://charlesleifer.com/blog/structuring-flask-apps-a-how-to-for-those-coming-from-django/>`_.